MycroftAI/skill-alarm/README.md

 # <img src='https://rawgithub.com/FortAwesome/Font-Awesome/master/advanced-options/raw-svg/solid/clock.svg' card_color='#22a7f0' width='50' height='50' style='vertical-align:bottom'/> Set alarms
 Set alarms with Mycroft

 ## About
 Set a single use alarm, daily alarms, or weekly recurring alarms.

- You can choose from four different alarm sounds:
+ You can choose from five different alarm sounds:
  * Constant Beep
  * Four rapid beeps
  * Escalating beeps
  * Alarm bell
+ * Gentle chimes

 ## Examples
 * "Set an alarm for 9:30 am"
 * "Set an alarm" (Mycroft will prompt for more information)"
 * "Set an alarm for weekdays at 7 in the morning"